Getting into the saving habit

 Find a home for your savings, and save each month

-When you’re saving for something specific or want to build up your savings for a rainy day, rather than simply leaving it in your current account, it’s a good idea to set up a new savings account where you can see your cash build up.
+When you’re saving for something specific or want to build up your savings for a rainy day, rather than simply leaving it in your current account, you can set up a new savings account where you can see your cash build up.

 If you’re setting your cash aside, having this separate account can help you avoid the temptation of dipping into your savings.
 A lot of providers will let you name your account too, so whether you go with ‘New bathroom’, ‘Monthly set aside’ or ‘Sports car’ it’ll help to keep you focussed on your goal.